eben619/Ho_Code-Jams/README.md

 ## Wallets and transactions

-* What is a wallet
+* What is a wallet<br>
   Wallets are tools that create accounts, manage keys, and help users transact on the Celo network.
   It's important to be careful when choosing a wallet because they manage your secret account keys.
 You should only use reputable wallets that are    well maintained by organizations/people that you trust.
-* Finding wallet applications
+* Finding wallet applications<br>
+  There are currently a few other compatible wallets.
 * Using metamasks
 * Creating a public-private key pair
 * Connecting to Sepolia testnet